-- 44. The FOIA is not designed to protect the rights of noncitizens facing adverse immigration actions, or the rights of individuals in legal proceedings with U.S. government agencies generally.
+- 51. The FOIA is a transparency law designed to provide people with access to information about the actions of their government. - 52.
+The FOIA is not designed to protect the rights of noncitizens facing adverse immigration actions, or the rights of individuals in legal proceedings with U.S. government agencies generally.
 The FOIA is also not designed as a means of providing discovery or records relevant to any ongoing immigration action or any other administrative matter.
-And, not surprisingly, the FOIA does not in fact operate to provide those protections, discovery materials, and records. - 45.
+And, not surprisingly, the FOIA does not in fact operate to provide those protections, discovery materials, and records. - 53.
 A related statute, the Privacy Act of 1974, governs federal agencies' collection and use of personal information.
 It allows U.S. citizens and lawful permanent residents to view and seek to correct information about themselves that is held by federal agencies.
 See 5 U.S.C. § 552a(d)(1).
 The Privacy Act is also not designed as a means to protect noncitizens facing adverse immigration actions, or as a means of providing discovery or disclosures relevant to any ongoing immigration action or other administrative matter.
 In fact, DHS processes requests for access to records under the Privacy Act as FOIA requests.
-See 6 C.F.R. § 5.20(a)(1). - 46.
+See 6 C.F.R. § 5.20(a)(1). - 54.
 Federal agencies are generally required to respond to FOIA requests within 20 business days, with the possibility of an additional 10 business days in "unusual circumstances."
 5 U.S.C. § 552(a)(6)(A)(i).
-However, Defendants have regularly failed to meet these deadlines, resulting in significant delays in FOIA responses. - 47.
-In recent years, USCIS has regularly taken one year or more to respond to requests for a noncitizen's A-file.
-See Nightingale v.
-USCIS, --- F. Supp.
-3d ----, 2020 WL 7640547, 7, 14 (N.D.
-Cal.
-Dec.
-17, 2020).
+However, Defendants have regularly failed to meet these deadlines, resulting in significant delays in FOIA responses.

-- 48. While USCIS claims to make faster processing available to noncitizens who are scheduled for hearings before immigration judges-under what it calls "Track Three"-in recent years, USCIS has regularly taken many months or longer to respond to Track Three requests.
-And Track Three is not available to noncitizens seeking benefits in front of USCIS or those facing imminent removal on the basis of a prior removal order. - 49.
+- 55. In recent years, USCIS has regularly taken one year or more to respond to requests for a noncitizen's A-file.
+See Nightingale, 507 F. Supp.
+3d at 1202-04. - 56.
+While USCIS claims to make faster processing available to noncitizens who are scheduled for hearings before immigration judges-under what it calls "Track Three"-in recent years, USCIS has regularly taken many months or longer to respond to Track Three requests.
+And Track Three is not available to noncitizens seeking benefits in front of USCIS or those facing imminent removal on the basis of a prior removal order. - 57.
 Moreover, an A-file is not the only set of documents that a noncitizen may seek to obtain through FOIA.
 Because the A-file does not contain all of the records that a noncitizen may need to defend against an adverse immigration proceeding, the noncitizen and his or her counsel must often send additional FOIA requests-including to CBP-in order to obtain other relevant records.
-Responses to these requests are plagued by similar delays, often rendering them useless to the noncitizens and their counsel because the underlying immigration matter has ended or the noncitizen has already been removed. - 50.
+Responses to these requests are plagued by similar delays, often rendering them useless to the noncitizens and their counsel because the underlying immigration matter has ended or the noncitizen has already been removed. - 58.
 These delays are particularly harmful to individuals who face deadlines to respond to a potential adverse decision by USCIS, noncitizens who face imminent removal under a prior order of removal, and detained noncitizens in removal proceedings whose cases are processed under an accelerated detained docket.
 And even if a FOIA response were provided within the statutory time limit, that is no guarantee that it would be in time to be of use, given the accelerated pace of many immigration processes.